-Good Gove Good Governance strategic Area 5 Year Strategic Objective Objecti ve Numb er Municipal Strategy Outcome Indicator (5 Years) Output Indicator 2020/2021 KPI NUMB ER Baseline 2020/2021 2021/2022 2022/2023 Public Participation To strenghten public participati on (with communiti es) by 2022 GG 01 Promote public participation through civic aducation and war rooms Improved understandin g of the Municipal Affairs by communities 30 June 2022 Number of civic education conducted by 30 June 2021 GG 01 KPI 01 Four civic education conducted in 2018/19 financial year.
-Conduct four civic education by 30 June 2021 Conduct four civic education by 30 June 2022 Conduct four civic education by 30 June 2023 Public Participation To strenghten public participati on (with communiti es) by 2022 GG 01 Decentralised intergovernm ental relations through analysis of stakeholder participation by 30 June 2022 Report on establishm ent and Assessmen t of war rooms in all 32 wards by 30 June 2021 GG 01 KPI 02 The war room were established and launched in all 32 wards but not functional Establish and Assess war rooms in all 32 wards and submit quarterly reports to council by 30 June 2021 (as part of section 52 (d) report) Assess war rooms in all 32 wards and submit quarterly reports to council by 30 June 2022 (as part of section 52 (d) report) Assess war rooms in all 32 wards and submit quarterly reports to council by 30 June 2023 (as part of section 52 (d) report)
+Good Governance Strategic Area 5 Year Strategic Objective Objecti ve Number Municipal Strategy Outcome Indicator (5 Years) Output Indicator 2022/2023 KPI NUMBE R Baseline War d Annual Target for 2022/2023 To strenghten public participation (with communities) by 2027 GG 01 Promote public participation through civic aducation and war rooms Improved understanding of the Municipal Affairs by communities 30 June 2027 Number of civic education conducted by 30 June 2023 3G 01 KPI 01 Five civic education conducted in 2020/21 financial year.
+All Conduct forty (40) civic education by 30 June 2023 Public Participation To strenghten public participation (with communities) by 2027 GG 01 Promote public participation through civic aducation and war rooms Decentralised intergovernme ntal relations through analysis of stakeholder participation by 30 June 2027 Report on Assessmen t of war rooms in all 32 wards by 30 June 2023 GG 01 KPI 02 The war room were established and launched in all 32 wards All Assess war rooms in all 32 wards and submit quarterly reports to council by 30 June 2023 (as part of section 52 (d) report)

-Good Gove Good Governance strategic Area 5 Year Strategic Objective Objecti ve Numb er Municipal Strategy Outcome Indicator (5 Years) Output Indicator 2020/2021 KPI NUMB ER Baseline 2020/2021 2021/2022 2022/2023 Public Participation To strenghten public participati on (with communiti es) by 2022 GG 01 Manage complaints and Petitions.
-Reduced number of complaints and petitions Number of complaints and petitions received, attended and updated petition register by 30 June 2021 GG 01 KPI 03 Complaints register and petitions register is in place Attend (100%) complaints and petitions received and Update complaints and petition registers and submit report quarterly to Council (as part of section 52 (d) report) by 30 June 2021 Attend all complaints and petitions received and Update complaints and petition registers and submit report quarterly to Council (as part of section 52 (d) report) by 30 June 2022 Attend all complaints and petitions received and Update complaints and petition registers and submit report quarterly to Council (as part of section 52 (d) report) by 30 June 2023 Public Participation To strengthen public participati on (with communiti es) by 2022 GG 01 Stakeholder engagement and mobilization Improved ward committee and community participation in the processes of the municipality Number of Ward committee sittings and community Meetings held by 30 June 2021 GG 01 KPI 04 Public participation policy is in place and Ward committees are established in all 32 wards Coordinate 12 ward committee sittings and four community meetings by 30 June 2021 Coordinate 12 ward committee sittings and four community meetings by 30 June 2022 Coordinate 12 ward committee sittings and four community meetings by 30 June 2023
+Good Governance Strategic Area 5 Year Strategic Objective Objecti ve Number Municipal Strategy Outcome Indicator (5 Years) Output Indicator 2022/2023 KPI NUMBE R Baseline War d Annual Target for 2022/2023 Public Participation To strenghten public participation (with communities) by 2027 GG 01 Manage complaints and Petitions.
+Reduced number of complaints and petitions by 30 June 2027 Number of complaints and petitions received, attended and updated petition register by 30 June 2023 3G 01 KPI 03 Complaints register and petitions register is in place All Attend all complaints and petitions received and Update complaints and petition registers and submit report quarterly to Council (as part of section 52 (d) report) by 30 June 2023 Public Participation To strenghten public participation (with communities) by 2027 GG 01 Stakeholder engagement and mobilization Improved ward committee and community participation in the processes of the municipality by 30 June 2027 Number of Ward committee sittings and community Meetings held by 30 June 2023 GG 01 KPI 04 Public participation policy is in place and Ward committees are established in all 32 wards All Coordinate 12 ward committee sittings and four community meetings by 30 June 2023